North Carolina Coastal Federation takes steps to reduce pollution

-Twenty-four crews have been working on this project from the northeastern coast all the way down to the Emerald Isle bridge.
+24 crews have been working on this project from the Northeastern coast all the way down to the Emerald Isle bridge.

 Since the project began, the crews have removed around 800 pots thus far.